Lokenstein's

 • A reasonable daily functional capacity and an ability to communicate and cooperate

-The doctor has to give a referral, and it's not their job to investigate whether their patient is "really trans", or to refer them to a psychiatric unit instead, or anything of the sort - the Gender Identity Clinic will do all the investigating.
-The association Trasek has a helpful document which outlines patients' rights regarding Gender Identity Clinic referral, which one can bring to the GP appointment in case the GP has no idea where to start.
+• Remember that the doctor has to give you a referral, and it's not their job to investigate whether their patient is "really trans", or to refer them to a psychiatric unit instead, or anything of the sort - the Gender Identity Clinic will do all the investigating.
+If your doctor is resistant (or doesn't know where to start), show them the Trasek document highlighting patients rights to get a referral to the Gender Identity Clinic.

-Referrals to the Gender Identity Clinic are frequently rejected if they don't contain enough information, or for any number of reasons, so if possible it's best to go to a doctor that one trusts.
-HUS has a webpage outlining what the referral should contain.
+• Referrals to the Gender Identity Clinic are frequently rejected if they don't contain enough information, or for any number of reasons, so if possible it's best to go to a doctor that one trusts to make a good referral.
+HUS also has a webpage outlining what the referral should contain, which the patient can use to advocate for a good referral.

 Day 1: 15.12.2025 - Booking a doctor appointment attempt #1 (fail)